AutoDiscovery: Open-ended Scientific Discovery via Bayesian Surprise: Additional Related Work

 While our framework is general, we have evaluated it in the context of data-driven discovery, a rich context for science \cite{majumder2024data,majumder2025discoverybench,gu2024bladebenchmarkinglanguagemodel}.
 While some commercial tools, e.g., \cite{bailis2017macrobase}, offer programmatic ways to exhaustively sweep a size-bounded hypothesis space, our goal is different, namely, to heuristically search a much larger space using LLM.

 More generally, surprise (or equivalently, failed expectations) have played a historically important role in AI, leading to work on encoding expectations and failure-driven learning \cite{Riesbeck1981FailureDrivenRF,Schank1988SCRIPTSPG,SchankRoger1983DynamicMA} (indeed, almost all learning can be viewed as responding to failed expectations).
 We adopt a formal notion of surprise here and show how it can be successfully applied for guiding open-ended exploration.
+We also note the close connection between Bayesian surprise and other metrics from information theory, e.g., mutual information \citep{gao-etal-2024-evaluating}.